-- 3.1 The following are 'prohibited items' by law under Section 550ZA(3) of the Education Act 1996 and Regulation 3 of the Schools (Specification and Disposal of Articles) Regulations (SI 2012 / 951):

-- 3.1.1 Knives or weapons, alcohol, illegal drugs and stolen items;

-- 3.1.2 Tobacco and cigarette papers, fireworks and pornographic images;

-- 3.1.3 Any article that a member of staff reasonably suspects has been, or is likely to be used:

-- (a) to commit an offence; or

-- (b) to cause personal injury to, or damage to the property of, any person (including the pupil); and

-- 3.2 In addition to the above, the Academy has prohibited or restricted the use of the following items on the grounds that they are reasonably believed to be likely to cause harm or disruption:

-- 3.2.1 [mobile phones];

-- 3.2.2 [laptops];

-- 3.2.3 [tablets];

-- 3.2.4 [hand-held electronic games];

-- 3.2.5 [other electronic devices]; and

-- 3.2.6 [vaping devices / e-cigarettes]
+- 3.1 The following are 'prohibited items' by law under Section 550ZA(3) of the Education Act 1996 and Regulation 3 of the Schools (Specification and Disposal of Articles) Regulations (SI 2012 / 951): - 3.1.1 Knives or weapons, alcohol, illegal drugs and stolen items; - 3.1.2 Tobacco and cigarette papers, fireworks and pornographic images; - 3.1.3 Any article that a member of staff reasonably suspects has been, or is likely to be used: - (a) to commit an offence; or - (b) to cause personal injury to, or damage to the property of, any person (including the pupil); and - 3.2 In addition to the above, the School has prohibited or restricted the use of the following items on the grounds that they are reasonably believed to be likely to cause harm or disruption: - 3.2.1 mobile communication devices including mobile phones; - 3.2.2 laptops and tablets other than those authorised by the School; - 3.2.3 vaping devices / e-cigarettes; - 3.3 Pupils must not have these items in their possession, or use them in a way which is restricted, on the School's premises, or at any time when they are in the lawful charge and control of School staff (e.g. on educational visits). - 4 Pupils may be searched for any item which is prohibited or its use restricted by the School (as set out above) with their agreement